 Fast forward to 2014…

-I married, and was able to have a child… despite the fact that several doctors told me my body wouldn’t be able to handle pregnancy and I would be risking my life and the baby’s life.
+I married and was able to have a child… even though several doctors told me my body wouldn’t be able to handle pregnancy and I would be risking my life and the baby’s life.

-I still became exhausted rather quickly, but slowly regaining strength and endurance.
+I still became exhausted rather quickly but slowly regained strength and endurance.

 I no longer dealt with chronic weakness or unexplained muscle fatigue.

-I’m able to focus for longer amounts of time, and actually was remember what I focused on (a major deal).
+I can focus for more extended amounts of time and actually remember what I focused on (a major deal).

-I think clearly enough to proofread literary works, and started to volunteer my time to coach a few friends through essential oil use, and teaching a few coaches how to properly support clients who endure similar chronic health issues as I’ve overcome.
+I think clearly enough to proofread literary works, and started to volunteer my time to coach a few friends through how to use essential oils and teach a few coaches how to properly support clients who endure similar chronic health issues as I’ve overcome.

 2 Years Later – 2015 update – I am completely symptom-free, AND regained an income!

-My family eats a mostly Paleo diet with some organic ancient grains now that my gut has healed.
-I’ve stepped up our essential oil use even more, and found personal care products and cosmetics without toxins in them…. which means I no longer have to DIY or go without everything!
+My family eats a primarily Paleo diet with some organic ancient grains (like Einkorn) now that my gut has healed.
+I’ve stepped up our essential oil use even more and found personal care products and cosmetics without toxins in them…. which means I no longer have to DIY or go without everything!

-I have struggled with regaining fitness, but recovery is a slow process and I can’t expect myself to dive back into a rigorous weight lifting and running program like I enjoyed before getting sick.
+I have struggled with regaining fitness, but recovery is a slow process, and I can’t expect myself to dive back into a rigorous weight lifting or running programs as I enjoyed before getting sick.

 My employment struggle